tytydraco/yessleep/out/Has_anyone_heard_the_poem_called_ClickityClackity.md

 Now was it legal for us to camp out past the sanctioned areas?
 Probably not.
 But what Conservation Officer would head several hours into the woods on a hunch there might be some buffoons grieving out there.

 And so I pressed forward, continuing northbound into the depths of the treeline.
-Before I knew it the Clement Campgrounds were out of sight and out of mind.
+Before I knew it, the Clement Campgrounds were out of sight and out of mind.
 During my hike I used the sun as my marker and kept a good pace.
 I was actually a little ahead of schedule without having to keep pace with Paul.

 Incidentally it was just over an hour of me walking due north that I started to notice something.